 2. Recall a time when you smelled and/or tasted the given fruit, spice, etc.

-3. In your mind’s “eye” reach out, pick up a slice of the fruit (etc.) and take a bite of it.
+3. In your mind’s “eye,” reach out or pick up a slice of the fruit (etc.), and take a bite of it.

-4. Make your experience of the fruit, spice or other component as complete and intense as possible down to the aromas, flavors and the texture and mouthfeel.
+4. Make your experience of the fruit, spice, or other component as complete and intense as possible down to the aromas, flavors, texture, and mouthfeel.

 a.
 Make your images (or movie) larger